Quick Stats

 - Include strong partnerships and collaboration

 Key Insight: The Civic Fund operates as a facilitator between City agencies and philanthropic resources.
 Most grants are distributed through City agency partnerships, not as direct grants from the Civic Fund.
-Understanding which City agency manages your grant program of interest is important for success.
+Understanding which City agency manages your grant programme of interest is important for success.

 Key Takeaways for Grant Writers